The sales manager is not failing the business.

 There is a second layer to the blind spot that compounds the first.

 Close rate by rep is not a measure of rep skill.
-It is a measure of rep skill plus lead quality plus product mix plus territory.
+It is a measure of rep skill plus lead quality plus product mix plus territory, with an additional variable, the sales manager's distribution choices, quietly compounding underneath.
 Treating it as a measure of skill alone produces the wrong conclusions about the wrong people.

 What the Sales Manager Actually Needs